buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcVolumeMeasure.md

 # IfcVolumeMeasure

-An _IfcVolumeMeasure_ is the value of the solid content of a body.
+An _IfcVolumeMeasure_ is the value of the solid content of a body.<!-- end of definition -->

 Usually measured in cubic metre (m3).